mcnuttandrew/critical-hci-vis-class/prep.md

 - Feminist HCI: taking stock and outlining an agenda for design https://dl.acm.org/doi/10.1145/1753326.1753521

 We reject the use of generative artificial intelligence for reflexive qualitative research

+[From Exploration to Critique: Catalyzing Critical Inquiry With Cultural Collection Visualizations](https://ieeexplore.ieee.org/document/10960716) by Windhager et al